mlochbaum/CrinGraph/README.md

 compare measurements against each other, and save easily readable images to share around the internet.
-Although it was designed for [Crin's site](https://crinacle.com/graphs/graphtool/), the tool can be used freely by anyone, with no restrictions.
+Although it was designed for [Crin's site](https://crinacle.com/graphs/graphtool/), the code here can be used freely by anyone, with no restrictions.
 If you're interested in using it for your own graphs, see [Configuring.md](Configuring.md) and ask me any about any questions that come up.